cyberway/golos.contracts/docs/en-US/golos.ctrl_contract.md

 Doing the `unvotewitn` action requires signing the `voter` account.

 ## The changevest action
-The `changevest` action is internal and unavailable to the user.
+The `changevest` is an internal and unavailable to the user action.
 It is used by `golos.vesting` smart contract to notify the `golos.ctrl` smart contract about a change of the vesting amount on the user's balance.
 The `changevest` action has the following form:
 ```cpp
 void control::changevest(
     name who,